JmeesInc/TMAM/README.md

 # TMAM

-This is the official repository for Temporal Memory Augmen tation Module (TMAM), which enables any encoder-decoder semantic segmentation models to address temporal information in Video Segmentation.
+This is the official repository for Temporal Memory Augmentation Module (TMAM), which enables any encoder-decoder semantic segmentation models to address temporal information in Video Segmentation.
 The original paper is available at [url]

 ## Environmental setup